stacristo/ntx-devops-test/README.md

 We will evaluate your submission based on the following:

 1. **Functionality**: Does the environment meet the requirements (load balancer, two app servers, correct response)?
-2. **Automation**: Is the infrastructure fully automated and deployable using IaC and CI/CD pipelines?
+2. **Automation**: Is the infrastructure fully automated and deployable using IaC and/or CI/CD pipelines?
 3. **Code Quality**: Is the code readable, modular, and maintainable?
 4. **DevOps Practices**: Does the solution adhere to DevOps principles such as scalability and fault tolerance?